Spotlight Poster

 Adam Stooke · Rohit Prabhavalkar · Khe Sim · Pedro Moreno Mengibar

 Modern systems for automatic speech recognition, including the RNN-Transducer and Attention-based Encoder-Decoder (AED), are designed so that the encoder is not required to alter the time-position of information from the audio sequence into the embedding; alignment to the final text output is processed during decoding.
-We discover that the transformer-based encoder adopted in recent years is actually capable of performing the alignment internally during the forward pass.
-This new phenomenon enables simpler and more efficient models.
-To train, we discard the dynamic programming of RNN-T in favor of the frame-wise cross-entropy loss of AED, but to decode we employ the lighter text-only recurrence of RNN-T---we simply scan consecutive embedding frames from the beginning, accessing one at a time and producing one token each until predicting the end of message.
-We conduct experiments demonstrating performance remarkably close to the state-of-the-art, including a special inference configuration enabling long-form recognition.
-Lastly, we find that the audio-text alignment is clearly visible in the self-attention weights of a certain layer, which could be said to perform ``self-transduction''.
+We discover that the transformer-based encoder adopted in recent years is actually capable of performing the alignment internally during the forward pass, prior to decoding.
+This new phenomenon enables a simpler and more efficient model, the ''Aligner-Encoder''.
+To train it, we discard the dynamic programming of RNN-T in favor of the frame-wise cross-entropy loss of AED, while the decoder employs the lighter text-only recurrence of RNN-T without learned cross-attention---it simply scans embedding frames in order from the beginning, producing one token each until predicting the end-of-message.
+We conduct experiments demonstrating performance remarkably close to the state of the art, including a special inference configuration enabling long-form recognition.
+In a representative comparison, we measure the total inference time for our model to be 2x faster than RNN-T and 16x faster than AED.
+Lastly, we find that the audio-text alignment is clearly visible in the self-attention weights of a certain layer, which could be said to perform ''self-transduction''.

 Live content is unavailable.
 Log in and register to view live content